strangerstudios/pmpro-approvals/readme.txt

 View full documentation at: https://www.paidmembershipspro.com/add-ons/approval-process-membership/

 == Changelog ==
+= 1.6.5 - 2025-07-25 =
+* ENHANCEMENT: Added "Extra Fields" to the admin approval emails.
+This will include any user fields that are shown on checkout. (@andrewlimaza)
+* ENHANCEMENT: Added support for sending a test email within the Email Templates editor screen.
+This requires Paid Memberships Pro v3.5 or later. (@andrewlimaza)
+* BUG FIX: Fixed an issue where the default recipient would always show "member" for admin emails (@dwanjuki)
+* BUG FIX: Adjusted the membership account approval status to use the CSS class "pmpro_list_item" to match styling for Paid Memberships Pro V3.0+ (@andrewlimaza)

 = 1.6.4 - 2025-04-15 =
 * BUG FIX: Fixed an error when viewing the Approvals settings page without any level configured for approval. (@dwanjuki)
 * BUG FIX: Fixed an issue when a member changed their membership level and the approval meta was not correctly cleared. (@dwanjuki)